xpan0988/Pastey/docs/development.md

 - authored work on the requester's local Host, if included in an additional smoke case, uses direct local admission against the same lifecycle and does not send a Room Control message to itself; the canonical A→B→C case below still keeps all authored steps on remote B/C so it exercises real cross-device delivery;
 - three packaged instances have distinct HostRefs, one active Bridge, current unambiguous routes, and the exact managed root already bound at B.

 The provider portion of the product-surface gate is implemented: each local Host can configure, explicitly select, inspect, update, delete, and health-check its existing provider generation without exposing its credential.
 The 2.0 UI can operate the authoritative lifecycle for an existing revision.
-Draft origination and detailed topology/result projections are still separate renderer product work for this broader A→B→C smoke; they do not block the implemented Bridge Device Check self-check path.
+The Worker Context Contract, general cross-representation Transform coverage, Draft origination, and detailed topology/result projections remain separate work for this broader A→B→C smoke; they do not block the implemented Bridge Device Check self-check path.
 No physical PASS follows from local/provider tests, and external provider validation remains pending.

 ### Procedure once the gate is implemented